dtrckd/pymake/Readme.md

 We provide an example of a design workflow with pymake by providing a **Search Engine** experience.

 The context of the experiment is as follows :
-* **Data** : documents to search in are pdf documents (like articles for example),
+* **Data** : documents to search-in are pdf documents (like articles for example),
-* **Model** : A bm25 model, that assumes a information model of bag of word representation.
+* **Model** : A bm25 model, that assumes a information model of bag of words representation.
 * **Script** : There is two scripts :
-    + a fit script that build  the index,
+    + a fit script that builds the index,
-    + a search script that return relevant documents.
+    + a search script that returns relevant documents.
 * Experiment Parameters are defined in the attribute `_default_expe` in each scripts.

 Setup the experiment (needed just once) :